EDITORS AND ASSESSMENT SERVICES

 Or perhaps you’ve been submitting your polished manuscript to literary agents for some time and are getting positive comments, but still racking up rejections.
 Something’s wrong, and you aren’t quite sure what–or the rejections all seem to identify the same problems.
-A good independent editor may be able to help.
+A good freelance editor may be able to help.

 If you’re just starting to submit for publication, though, or are self-publishing but don’t care about starting a career, the benefits are less clear.
 Before you pull out your wallet, investigate alternatives–a friend who’s not afraid to criticize, a local writers’ group or critique circle, an online writers’ group, a creative writing course or teacher, a professional writer with whom you’re acquainted.
 Any of these may be able to give you the help you need, free of charge or at a fraction of the cost.
-(You should be seeking such sources of feedback anyway–no writer is capable of being completely objective about his or her work, and outside viewpoints can be very helpful.)
+(You should be seeking such sources of feedback anyway–no writer is capable of being completely objective about his or her work, and outside viewpoints are essential.)

-Whatever your situation, hiring an independent editor shouldn’t be like taking your car to a mechanic (i.e., you go away for two hours and when you come back your car is fixed).
+Whatever your situation, hiring a freelance editor shouldn’t be like taking your car to a mechanic (e.g., you go away for two hours and when you come back your car is fixed).
 You’ll get the most out of your experience if you treat it as a learning opportunity–a chance to hone and improve your own editing skills.
 Self-editing is an essential part of the writer’s craft; if you’re really serious about a writing career, it’s something you need to master.
 In fact, investing in a writing course, or joining a critique group, may be a much better initial investment for a new writer than springing for an editor.

 There’s more on the vital importance of self-editing at Writer Beware’s blog.